 This is a super opportunity for students to be introduced to an experienced graduate who has succeeded in building the sort of career that genuinely interests you.
-Approximately 100 students "tried it and liked it" last year.
-Choose from the 2 options below.
+Over 200 students "tried it and liked it" in recent years.

-Alumni Career Mentoring Scheme: This is a one-to-one option for able and ambitious students who are sure of their career goal and are in Level 2 or above (including postgraduates).
-Interested students submit an application form to email@example.com(see below)
+The Alumni Career Mentoring Scheme is a one-to-one option for able and ambitious students who are sure of their career goal and are in Level 2 or above (including postgraduates).
+Some options for group meetings with a mentor are also facilitated.
+Interested students submit an application form to email@example.com (see the Link to the form below) plus attend an Alumni Career Mentoring Induction Workshop before or after submitting an application (advertised under Careers Events in Myfuture)

 Application Form for Mentees (Complete in full)